· Abu Dhabi 2019 breaks record for the largest number of screenings to take place at any World Games

 · Over 7,000 pairs of shoes and 254 hearing aids were distributed to athletes for free

-UAE, XX April 2019: A record-breaking number of Special Olympics athletes from around the world, as well as unified partners and members of the local community, received free medical screenings as part of the Special Olympics Healthy Athletes program.
+UAE, 9 April 2019: A record-breaking number of Special Olympics athletes from around the world, as well as unified partners and members of the local community, received free medical screenings as part of the Special Olympics Healthy Athletes program.

 Held at the Abu Dhabi National Exhibition Center (ADNEC) throughout the World Games, teams of medical professionals carried out more screenings than ever before as part of the program.
 23,350 individual screenings in various specialized areas such as overall fitness, weight and well-being, podiatry, hearing, sight and dental were conducted.